miguelsalva/minitimer/README.md

 ### Usage
 ```$ minitimer [time]```<br>
-If you don't specify any time, the default is set to 25min (1500s), which is the standard on the Pomodoro Technique.
+If you don't specify any time, the default is set to 25min (1500s), which is the standard for the Pomodoro Technique.
 Otherwise you should specify the time in seconds as the first argument.
 <br><br>

 ### Credits